1986 Jeep CJ-7 SUV

 For 1983, Jeep’s Wagoneer gained a new Selec-Trac four-wheel-drive system, which replaced the decade-old Quadra-Trac system.
 Jeep also changed the Wagoneer’s trims.
 1982’s base Custom trim was no longer available, with what had been the Brougham package now marking the base trim.
 The loaded Limited trim continued as the top of the Wagoneer line.

 The standard engine for the Brougham was a 115 bhp 4.2 liter/258 ci inline six with a two-barrel carburetor.
 Optional on the Brougham and standard on the Limited was a 175 bhp 5.9 liter/360 ci V8 with a two-barrel carburetor.
-Mileage was, of course, awful, especially with the V8—the Limited got 12 city/16 highway by the standards of the day (10/12 by 2020 standards).
-With a 20.3-gallon fuel tank, a Limited owner could expect a range of 200 to 255 miles with a 10% fuel reserve.
+Mileage was, of course, awful, especially with the V8—the Limited got 12 city/16 highway by the day’s standards.
+With a 20.3-gallon gas tank, a Limited owner could expect a range of 210 to 230 miles with a 10% fuel reserve.
 Wagoneers could go just about anywhere, but they couldn’t go that far.
 They also wouldn’t get there that fast: 0-60 mph took about 16 seconds.

 1983 Jeep Wagoneer advertisement